strongbox/strongbox-docs/Repositories.md

 ## Hosted

-Hosted repositories allow deployment of artifacts.
+Hosted repositories are a place where you can store artifacts.

 ## Proxy

 **Note: Proxy repositories are not yet implemented.**

 Proxy repositories serve artifacts which are resolved from remote repositories and cached for local resolution.

+It is not possible to store artifacts in these repositories.

 ## Group